cap-js/attachments/README.md

     cds bind <MalwareScannerLocalName> --to <RemoteMalwareScannerName>
     ```

-By default, malware scanning is enabled for all profiles unless no storage provider has been specified.
+By default, malware scanning is enabled for all profiles if a storage provider has been specified.
 You can configure malware scanning by setting:
 ```json
 "attachments": {
     "scan": true